hanfak/topics-to-learn/java/beginner/methods.md

   - but the method should throw that exception
     - also any other method that uses this method should throw that exception too.
     - but can use `try/catch` and placing the method which throws the exception in the try block and do something with it in the catch block, thus no need to add the `throw exception` in the method signature.
+- Return multiple types
+  - not possible
+  - Can get around this by:
+    - returning an object wrapper which holds all the types you want to return
+    - return a Pair (part of jdk) or a tuple library
+    - return an Object ArrayList/Array
+    - Return a string with delimiters

 ### void